2 Days In Vancouver Itinerary – How To Plan The Perfect Trip!

-Next you’ll want to head to Granville Island, located across False Creek under the Granville Bridge.
-The area Granville Island now sits on was once just a sandbar that was used as a fishing area by the first nations people.
-In the late 70’s it was revitalised from it’s industrial past-self into it’s present day state.
+Granville Island is located across False Creek under the Granville Island Bridge and a must do in Vancouver.
+The area Granville Island now sits on was once just a sandbar that was used as a fishing area by local First Nations people.
+In the late 70’s it was revived from its previous industrial state into Vancouver’s ultimate culinary destination.

-The Granville Island Public Market is home to over 50 independent food vendors and is the ultimate culinary destination in Vancouver.
-This lively market is reminiscent and comparable to Toronto’s St. Lawrence Market, New York’s Chelsea Market, London’s Borough Market or Philadelphia’s Reading Terminal Market.
-If it’s not obvious, I really like public markets!
+If it’s not obvious, I really like public markets.
 I often find that if there’s a public market in a city, there’s a high probability you’ll find some of the best food there.
 Granville Island Public Market is no exception!